okTurtles/dnschain/docs/Comparison.md

 - It depends on group consensus, but this group of servers can be man-in-the-middle'd by a global adversary.
 What happens then?
 The blockchain does not have this problem because once a transaction makes its way into a block, that's that (the data cannot be tampered with).
 - It does not provide MITM protection on first-visit.
 - Waiting for group consensus means all connections have higher latency (slower page loads).
+- Both Convergence and Perspectives (see below) results in you sharing every website you visit with random third-parties (terrible for privacy).

 ## Perspectives

 [Perspectives](http://perspectives-project.org/) is very similar to Convergence and suffers from the same problems.
+It allows "no reply" from notaries, making it useless in a MITM attack.

 ## Bitmessage